GregCM/whrwthal/SECURITY.md

 ## Reporting a Vulnerability
 You may reach out directly to <gregcaceres@gmail.com> to report a security vulnerability.
-I also encourage you to submit a detailed issue so that I can assign it, work on it, and direct others to that issue should I need help.
+I also encourage you to submit a detailed [issue](https://github.com/GregCM/issues) so that I can work on it, and direct others to that issue should I need help.
 If the vulnerability is a matter of whrwthal's security measures, and if it's within my power to fix it, I will as my first priority.
 If the vulnerability is a matter of your hardware or other software on your system, I ask that you do everything that you can to harden your system on your own.
 I can offer advice, but writing code for whrwthal to rectify problems that are actually caused by some other program